komodothon/events/README.md

 - **Responsive Design**
   - [ ] Ensure the application is accessible on both desktop and mobile devices.
 - **User-Friendly Navigation**
-  - [ ] Intuitive layout for easy navigation between different sections of the application. (??)
+  - [x] Intuitive layout for easy navigation between different sections of the application.

 ## 8. Additional Features (Optional)
 - **Social Media Integration**